 Ear Reshaping

-Ear Reshaping Specialist
+Ear Reshaping in Carmel, IN

 Barry L. Eppley, MD, DMD, is one of the few plastic surgeons with years of ear reshaping experience helping patients who have protruding ears or congenital or traumatic ear deformities.